 ETA Form 9089 is issued by the U.S. Department of Labor (DOL) to allow employers to seek what is known as "permanent labor certification" for a prospective employee.
-It is not the first step in the process of obtaining a green card for a non-U.S. worker – that would be for the employer to get what's called a prevailing wage determination (PWD), also from the DOL.
-See Timeline of the U.S. Labor Certification Process for an overview of the process.
+It is not the first step in the process of obtaining a green card for a non-U.S. worker; that would be for the employer to get what's called a prevailing wage determination (PWD), also from the DOL.
+See Timeline of the U.S. Labor Certification Process for an overview.

-But once the employer has obtained the PWD, and gone through a careful process of advertising and recruiting for the job you are being offered, which process culminates in the employer determining that there are no qualified U.S. workers willing and available to take your job, the employer will then fill out and submit Form 9089 to the DOL.
+But once the employer has obtained the PWD, and gone through a careful process of advertising and recruiting for the job the foreign national is being offered, which process culminates in the employer determining that there are no qualified U.S. workers willing and available to take this particular job, the employer will fill out and submit Form 9089 to the DOL.

 If all goes well, the DOL will issue a permanent labor certification in response.
-That allows your employer to submit a petition on the foreign national's behalf to U.S. Citizenship and Immigration Services (USCIS) on Form I-140.
-Then, once the I-140 petition is approved, you will be allowed to go forward with your own portion of the application for a U.S. green card - although some people may be able to submit both forms concurrently.
+That allows the employer to submit a petition on the foreign national's behalf to U.S. Citizenship and Immigration Services (USCIS) on Form I-140.
+If and when an I-140 petition is approved on your behalf, you will be allowed to go forward with your own portion of the application for a U.S. green card (although some people may be able to submit both forms concurrently).

 You can have a look at Form 9089 online yourself at the Department of Labor website.
-As you'll see, your employer will be required to disclose information regarding its own identity as well as yours, the wage it plans to offer, the recruitment process it followed in order to determine that no qualified U.S. workers could be found to take the job, and a description of the requirements for and the terms of your employment; and a detailed history of your qualifications.
+As you'll see, your U.S. employer will be required to disclose information regarding its identity as well as yours; the wage it plans to offer; the recruitment process it followed in order to determine that no qualified U.S. workers could be found to take the job; a description of the requirements for and the terms of your employment; and a detailed history of your qualifications.

-The employer will need – with your help -- to provide specifications on your work experience, background training, educational attainment, and the skills and experience that make you well-suited for the job.
+The employer will need, with your help, to provide specifications on your work experience, background training, educational attainment, any certifications you received, and the skills and experience that make you well-suited for the job.
 You'll need to sign the form declaring that the information you provided is truthful.

 The employer has the option to file the form electronically or by mail, but the DOL much prefers online filing.
 No fee is required.

 Your employer will not be required to submit any documents with the form.
-However, it must keep its supporting documents on hand, in case of an audit – that is, a full review by the DOL.
+However, it must keep its supporting documents on hand, in case of an audit; meaning a full review by the DOL.

 The DOL will process the application.
 This often takes several months.
-Approval means that the DOL certifies that no qualified U.S. applicants are able and available for the job position and that hiring an alien employee will not affect the working conditions and wages of U.S. employees.
+Approval means that the DOL certifies that no qualified U.S. applicants are able to handle and available for the job and that hiring a foreign national employee will not affect the working conditions and wages of U.S. employees.

-After the Form 9089 is approved, your employer can submit Form I-140 to USCIS on your behalf for approval.
+After the Form 9089 is approved by the DOL, your employer can submit Form I-140 to USCIS on your behalf for approval.